Skip to main content

 Excellence In Agriculture

 The Excellence in Agriculture award spotlights young Farm Bureau members who are agricultural enthusiasts but have not earned a majority of their income from an owned production agriculture enterprise in the past three years.
-Competitors are evaluated on their understanding of agriculture issues, leadership experiences, and achievement.
+Competitors are evaluated on their understanding of agriculture issues, leadership experiences, and achievements.